 3. Take your stray friend to the vet

-You can have an arrangement with the vet for payment or waving some of the fees.
+You can have an arrangement with the vet for payment or wave some of the fees.

 4. Adopting your newfound furbaby